ABTestDataCamp/intro-to-machine-learning/chapter2.md

 par(cex=.8)
 plot(training$earnings, training$s_rating, col = s_rating, main="Regression Modelling")

-# Draw a regression line that represents the model reg_model
+# Draw a regression line that represents the model reg_model.
+Use the abline() function.
+Put the name of the model inside the parentheses of abline()

 abline(reg_model)

 # Print out coefficient 'a'